LikeHackerMan/Youtube-to-MP3-Converter-Mac/README.md

 Feel free to make a Bug report and I will try my best to resolve the issue

 Feel free to make any suggestions and I will take them into consideration

+# Known Bugs

+- After downloading it will say that it failed to download the songs even though all song/s have been downloaded successfully